Uyyalawada Narasimha Reddy: War against the British

 Things came to a head in 1846 when the Company authorities assumed land rights previously held by various people who had died in the villages of Goodladurty, Koilakuntla and Nossum.
 Encouraged by the discontent of others, Reddy became the figurehead for an uprising.

 An armed group, initially comprising those dispossessed of inam lands around Koilakuntla, was led by Reddy's Right-hand man Vadde Obanna in July 1846.
 The Acting Collector for the area Lord Cochrane, believed that Reddy had material support from fellow pensioners in Bhagyanagar and Kurnool, whose land rights had also been appropriated.
 The group soon attracted support from the peasantry and was reported by Company authorities to have rampaged in Koilkuntla, taking back the looted treasury there and evading the police before killing several officers at Mittapally.
-They also plundered Rudravaram before moving to an area near to Almore, pursued by the East India Company forces who then surrounded them.
+They also plundered Rudravaram before moving to an area near Almore, pursued by the East India Company forces who then surrounded them.